CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What’s the difference between a travel system and a travel stroller?

 Though they both have “travel” in their names, a travel system stroller and a travel stroller can be quite different.
-The former refers to a stroller with adaptors that allow parents to replace the seat with a car seat.
-If you’re in and out of the car a lot, it can save you time and effort, as you won’t have to unclip baby from their car seat.
+The former refers to a stroller with adaptors that let parents click a car seat directly into the stroller.
+If you’re in and out of the car a lot, it can save you time and effort, as you won’t have to take baby out of their car seat and into the stroller seat.
+But many travel system strollers are full-size workhorses (read: big and heavy) that aren’t designed with portability as top of mind.

 On the other hand, the best travel strollers are lightweight, compact and easy to fold and maneuver.
-Some may have similar features to travel systems, but these options are largely streamlined to offer optimal convenience for families on the move.
+Some may be car seat-compatible, but these options are largely streamlined to offer optimal convenience for families on the move.

 About the writer: